2. Processing personal data and purposes of processing

-Pursuant to YouTube specifications, in the “extended data protection mode” your data - especially which of our Internet pages you have visited as well as device-specific information including the IP address - is sent to the YouTube servers in the US only when you view the video.
-By clicking on the video, you give your consent to this transfer.
+According to information from Google, in the “privacy-enhanced mode” your data - especially which of our website pages you visited as well as device-specific information including the IP address - is sent to the Google servers in the US only if you view the video.

 7. Rights of the data subject